Massage for Cancer Patients

 Massage therapy is seen to work incredibly great for patients who are coping with the adverse physical and emotional side effects of the disease.
-If you wish to control your symptoms and cope better with cancer—both during and after treatment—you can get in touch with a licensed therapist at Orlando Massage Clinic.
+If you wish to control your symptoms and cope better with cancer—both during and after treatment—you can get in touch with a licensed therapist at our Mobile Massage Clinic.
 You can get in-home services and the get the support you need to cross the phase.

-To schedule an appointment with Licensed Massage Therapist and Certified Advanced Manual Lymphatic Drainage Therapist, Jacqueline Bosco CMLDT, please call (813) 298-5603.
+To schedule an appointment with Licensed Massage Therapist and Certified Advanced Manual Lymphatic Drainage Therapist, Jacqueline Bosco CMLDT, Oncology, please call (813) 298-5603.
 We believe nothing is more important than human touch.